albinwwells/Raster-Basics/README.md

   - `velAspectAngle`: get the angle between two arrays of velocity aspect
   - `velFlowlineAspect`: return the aspect of every pixel based on a shapely geometry flowline
   -  `velFlowlineOutlineAspect`: return the aspect of every pixel based on a shapely geometry flowline and outline
+  -  `particle_flow`: track the position of a particle based on velocity arrays
   - `distance_from_line`: get an array representing the distance of every pixel from any True value in an array

 ## Example Base Functions